 About Meaghan Murphy

 Meaghan is committed to providing pro bono representation and giving back to the community.
-While in law school at the University of Miami, Meaghan worked as a legal intern for the Bankruptcy Assistance Clinic, where she assisted in representing pro bono clients throughout all phases of bankruptcy, from filing to discharge.
-She also was a legal intern and supervising fellow for the Health & Elder Law Clinic, where she helped represent indigent individuals with major health issues, primarily HIV and AIDS, with immigration, Social Security, and public benefits matters.
+While in law school at the University of Miami, Meaghan worked as a legal intern for the Bankruptcy Assistance Clinic, where she assisted in representing pro bono clients throughout all phases of bankruptcy.
+She also served as supervising fellow for the Health & Elder Law Clinic, where she helped represent indigent individuals with major health issues, primarily HIV and AIDS, with immigration, Social Security, and public benefits matters.
 Since joining the firm, Meaghan has also provided pro bono foreclosure defense representation to individuals in residential foreclosure proceedings.